-Discretionary Schemes Description Long-term Incentive Plan ("LTIP") The LTIP is a conditional share plan: the shares awarded will ordinarily be released to participants after a predetermined period, usually three years, to the extent that performance conditions have been met.
-The last of these awards vested in 2022.
-Group Deferred Bonus Plan ("GDBP") Under these plans, part of the participant's annual bonus is paid in the form of a share award that vests after three years.
-There are no performance conditions associated with this plan.
-The last of these awards vested in 2022.
-Restricted Share Plan ("RSP") Awards under this plan are discretionary and ad-hoc, and the vesting of awards may be subject to performance conditions.
-These awards may be retention awards, new joiner awards and promotion related awards.
-The last of these awards vested in 2023.
-Performance Share Plan ("PSP") The PSP is a conditional share plan: the shares awarded will ordinarily be released to participants after a predetermined period, usually three years, to the extent that performance conditions have been met.
+Discretionary Schemes Description Performance Share Plan ("PSP") The PSP is a conditional share plan: the shares awarded will ordinarily be released to participants after a predetermined period, usually three years, to the extent that performance conditions have been met.
 Deferred Incentive Plan ("DIP") Under these plans, part of the participant's annual bonus is paid in the form of a share award that vests after three or four years.
 There are no performance conditions associated with this plan.

-Approved Schemes Description Save As You Earn ("SAYE") The Company operates SAYE plans, which allow eligible employees the opportunity to save a monthly amount from their salaries, over either a three or five year period, which can be used to purchase shares in M&G plc at a predetermined price, subject to the employee remaining in employment for three years after the grant date of the options and the employee satisfying the monthly savings requirement.
+Approved Schemes Description Save As You Earn ("SAYE") plans The Company participates in SAYE plans operated by the Group, which allow eligible employees the opportunity to save a monthly amount from their salaries, over either a three or five year period.
+This can then be used to purchase shares in M&G plc at a predetermined price subject to the employee remaining in employment for three years after the grant date of the options and the employee satisfying the monthly savings requirement.
 Share Incentive Plan ("SIP") The Company also participates in SIPs operated by the Group, which allow eligible employees to invest a monthly or annual amount from their salaries in M&G plc shares; M&G plc will then contribute a share for every two the employee purchases.

-20. Share-based payments (continued)
+21. Share-based payments (continued)

-(c) Outstanding options and awards
+Outstanding options and awards

 The following table provides a summary of the range of exercise prices for the SAYE options.
-The awards under the other schemes do not have an exercise price:
+The awards under the other schemes do not have an exercise price.

-Number outstanding Weighted average remaining contractual life (years) Weighted average exercise prices (£) Number exercisable
+Number outstanding Weighted average remaining contractual life (years) Weighted average Number exercisable exercise prices (£)

+2024

-2023 £1 - £2 254,225 2.09 1.42 -
+£1 - £2 200,968 1.42 1.48 -

+2023

-2022 £1 - £2 326,811 1.83 1.33 -
+£1 - £2 254,225 2.09 1.42 -

-21. Financial instruments
+22. Financial instruments